CSi-Studio/Propro/README.md

 A suggested space rate for database and aird repository is 1:10 <br/>

 ## Step2.
 Confirm the required package
-For Windows user, mark sure you put the following directory under a same directory
+For Windows user, make sure you put the following directory under a same directory
 1. Jre8 directory
 2. mongo-windows-4.4.1 directory
 3. config directory